Debugging with git

 Git can be used for code archaeology and debugging.
 We will only look at two commands in some details:

-help you annotate a file with which commit changed what line and even if a line was copiedgit bisect
+git blamehelp you annotate a file with which commit changed what line and even if a line was copiedgit bisectwill help you to find a commit which introduced a bug

 Git blame